toneloc/tweet-wallet/README.md

 ### Running contract

-Can deploy with web3.js -
+Can deploy contract with web3.js.
+Will be expenesive until further optimizations -

 ```
 var _username = /* var of type string here */ ;